Troubleshooting in Managed Service for Kubernetes

 kubectl get namespace <namespace> --output=json \ | jq '.spec = {"finalizers":[]}' > temp.json && \ curl --insecure --header "Content-Type: application/json" \ --request PUT --data-binary @temp.json \ 127.0.0.1:8001/api/v1/namespaces/<namespace>/finalize

-I am using Yandex Network Load Balancer alongside an Ingress controller.
+I am using Yandex Network Load Balancer together with an ingress controller.
 Why are some of my cluster's nodes UNHEALTHY?

 | grep 'External Traffic Policy'